BasRizk/DependencyParsingNN/README.md

 ### Format of generated files
 #### (filename format: `WORD_BEFORE_DOT.converted`)
-prepare_data.py puts the data into csv `WORD_BEFORE_DOT.converted` file with the following columns:
+prepare_data.py puts the data into csv `WORD_BEFORE_DOT.converted` file with the `49` columns of information based on the following tokens:
 >     [
 >       's_1', 's_2', 's_3',
 >       'b_1', 'b_2', 'b_3',